Coldwater Crown board game by Bellwether Games, a fishy review:

 Thematically Coldwater Crown encapsulates the feeling of fishing (in a fish filled location!) right there in a board game without becoming overwrought with ridiculous options.
 You could teach and play Coldwater Crown to anyone, it is – in my humble opinion – a wonderful gateway game.

-Check it out at Bellwether Games.
+I implore you to check it out at Bellwether Games.